 But why do these costs vary so dramatically?

 The answer is in your business’s needs.
-Think about the complexity of your website functionality, and its specific requirements.
-Knowing these differences is key.
+Think about the complexity of your website functionality and its specific requirements.
+These can raise your website’s cost significantly, so knowing these differences is key.
 It helps you make a realistic budget.
+This way, you won’t need extra funds halfway through your project.

 Business owners generally underestimate their website costs.
 They mostly focus on the look and feel of the website without taking into account the key expenses such as hosting, security, and continuous upkeep.